LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Introduction

-To address the challenges identified above, we propose \textbf{LRQ-DiT}, which integrates two core components: a twin-log quantization (TLQ) method for Gaussian-like model weights, and an adaptive rotation scheme (ARS) for accurate activations quantization.
-First, to better match the weight distribution, we introduce \textbf{twin-log quantization}.
-We apply a logarithmic transformation to model weights and quantize the positive and negative parts separately.
+To address the challenges identified above, we propose an accurate and efficient method \textbf{LRQ-DiT}, which integrates two core components: a twin-log quantization (TLQ) method for Gaussian-like model weights, and an adaptive rotation scheme (ARS) for accurate activations quantization.
+First, to better match the Gaussian distribution of weights, we introduce \textbf{twin-log quantization}.
+We apply logarithmic transformation to the model weights and quantize the positive and negative parts separately, allocating more quantization intervals to the dense areas in the middle.
 A simple search-based clipping strategy is further employed to suppress extreme values in the long-tail regions.
 Second, we propose an \textbf{adaptive rotation scheme} to handle Mild and Salient activation outliers.
 To balance the accuracy and efficiency, we define an adaptive metric to measure the fluctuation level of activations across layers.
 Layers with low fluctuation are processed using Hadamard rotation, while layers with high fluctuation adopt dual transformations, combining greedy outlier-aware rotation with channel-wise permutation for enhanced precision.
 This design enables LRQ-DiT to effectively mitigate both types of outliers, while maintaining high precision and deployment efficiency.

-Our main contributions are summarized as follows: \begin{itemize} \item We observe that uniform quantization struggles to adapt to the Gaussian-like distribution of weights, leading to significant quantization errors.
-To address this issue, we propose twin-log quantization to resolve this issue. \item We leverage the metric to identify both mild and salient outliers in activations and propose an adaptive rotation scheme to perform targeted rotations for these two types of outliers, achieving effective outlier suppression. \item Extensive quantization experiments conducted on PixArt and FLUX models under varying bit settings and datasets demonstrate the effectiveness of our method LRQ-DiT. \end{itemize}
+Finally, comprehensive evaluations on PixArt and FLUX models for text-to-image generation, as well as OpenSORA model for text-to-video generation, prove the superiority of LRQ-DiT in achieving low-bit quantization without sacrificing generation quality.
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=4mm] \item We observe that uniform quantization struggles to adapt to the Gaussian-like distribution of weights, leading to significant quantization errors.
+To address this issue, we propose twin-log quantization to resolve this issue. \item We leverage the metric to identify both mild and salient outliers in activations and propose an adaptive rotation scheme to perform targeted rotations for these two types of outliers, achieving effective outlier suppression. \item Extensive quantization experiments conducted on PixArt, FLUX and OpenSORA models under varying bit settings and different prompt sets demonstrate the effectiveness and robustness of LRQ-DiT, especially in low-bit scenarios. \end{itemize}